 Many are looking for a fresh perspective and want CEOs who can think in ‘non-traditional’ ways, really understand technology and data R&D, and who can also make the company attractive to younger generations of talent.

 Both the change in geographic focus and new battlefield demands have altered the leadership acquisition landscape.
-Leaders no longer need to be ‘born and bred’ within the aerospace and defense industry.
+Leaders no longer need to be ‘born and bred’ within the aerospace and defence industry.

 The smartest boards understand that fresh perspectives and new ideas are just as likely to come from leaders in fields like technology as they are from within the industry itself.

 They also know the traditional skillset has evolved.
 Agility, strategic thinking, and a strong focus on people are now equally as important as the experience of selling into defence agencies and departments.
 And with the advent of the aerospace and defence start-up sector, the number of leadership positions has grown exponentially.

 The industry is undergoing both growth and disruption, and for the best and brightest leaders, it promises significant opportunities.

 To discuss the requirements of leadership acquisition and your own organisational needs, please get in touch with the authors or your local Odgers Berndtson contact.